datafordevelopment/sound-charts-react-spa/README.md

 Additionally, if using Windows, the non Admin user must be provided with [create symbolic link permissions](http://superuser.com/questions/124679/how-do-i-create-a-link-in-windows-7-home-premium-as-a-regular-user?answertab=votes#125981).

-The above "work" but are less than ideal
+The above "works" but is less than ideal

 ### Does not expose file changes